euforia/gitchain/README.md

 Build
 -----

-Make sure you have go1.2.2 installed and your GOPATH variable is pointing to a user-writeable directory (like $USER/go)
+Make sure you have atleast go1.6.3 installed

 ```shell
 $ make prepare # (only first time or whenever Godeps file is updated)